Isaac R. Sherwood: Early life and career

 Sherwood was born in Stanford, New York.
 After attending the local public schools, he attended the Hudson River Institute in Claverack, New York, and Antioch College in Ohio.
 He then studied law at the Ohio Law College in Poland, Ohio.
 After finishing school in 1857, Sherwood became the editor of the Williams County Gazette in Bryan, Ohio.
 Sherwood was married to Kate Brownlee Sherwood (1841–1914), a writer of popular patriotic poetry, and together the couple had two children, James and Lenore.

 Sherwood first entered politics in October 1860 when he was elected the probate judge of Williams County.
 Because of the Civil War, Sherwood's term as judge was short.

 Civil War

 Soon after President Abraham Lincoln's call for volunteers in April 1861, Sherwood resigned from his judgeship and enlisted as a private in the 14th Ohio Infantry.
-Sherwood transferred to the 111th Ohio Infantry, initially serving as adjutant, but mustered out with the regiment as lieutenant colonel.
+Sherwood transferred to the 111th Ohio Infantry, initially serving as adjutant, mustering out as the regiment's lieutenant colonel.
 He participated in the Carolinas campaign, the final major campaign in the Eastern Theater of the war.

 On February 25, 1865, President Abraham Lincoln nominated Sherwood for appointment to the grade of brevet brigadier general for conspicuous service during the Battle of Franklin, to rank from February 27, 1865, and the United States Senate confirmed the appointment on March 10, 1865.

 After the war he became a companion of the Ohio Commandery of the Military Order of the Loyal Legion of the United States.